Terri H. Finkel: Biography

 Finkel earned her medical degree from Stanford University in 1982, and received a PhD in biochemistry/biophysics at the same university two years later.
 After she completed a pediatric internship and residency at Harvard University and the University of Colorado, she went to National Jewish Health and Children's Hospital Colorado to do specialty training in pediatric rheumatology, where she greatly enhanced the general public's knowledge of autoimmunity, HIV/AIDS, juvenile rheumatoid arthritis, lupus, and cancer.
 She directed two research laboratories and oversaw the care of 400 children.

-Finkel was inducted into the Colorado Women's Hall of Fame in 1996 for her research into T-cells.
+Finkel was inducted into the Colorado Women's Hall of Fame in 1996 for her work on researching T-cells.
 She also received awards from the American Cancer Society, American College of Rheumatology, Arthritis Foundation, Henry Kunkel Society, Gates Foundation, American Foundation for AIDS Research, Howard Hughes Medical Institute, the Lupus Foundation of America and the Pediatric AIDS Foundation.

 In 1999, Finkel was recruited by the Children's Hospital of Philadelphia to be their Division Chief of Rheumatology, and was the Joseph Lee Hollander Endowed Chair of Pediatric Rheumatology and tenured professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 She was attracted to the job as her grandmother had died from rheumatic fever, and Finkel wanted to ensure other people would not suffer similar effects.
 In 2011, she was recruited by the Nemours Foundation to lead the construction of Nemours Children's Hospital, where she focused on personalized medicine, which allows doctors to choose treatments suited to their patients.
 She led the development of a successful research enterprise across five institutions.
-She was recruited in 2020 as the Children's Foundation of Memphis Endowed Chair and tenured professor of pediatrics at the University of Tennessee Health Science Center and St. Jude Children's Research Hospital.
+She was recruited in 2020 as the Associate Chair of the Department of Pediatrics and tenured professor of pediatrics at the University of Tennessee Health Science Center and St. Jude Children's Research Hospital.
 Here she leads national and international research efforts on the use of big data, genomics, and artificial intelligence to address the causes and cures of rare diseases afflicting children and families worldwide.
+In 2024, she was became the Interim Chair of the Department of Pediatrics at the University of Tennessee Health Science Center as well as Pediatrician in Chief at Le Bonheur Children's Hospital.